 Plans are to: add plant images to BODATSA; to migrate the living collections data from all SANBI gardens and the Millennium Seed Bank Partnership; and to migrate specimen data from three botanical garden herbaria (the Lowveld National Botanical Garden Herbarium, the Harold Porter National Botanical Garden Herbarium and the Walter Sisulu National Botanical Garden Herbarium).
 As BODATSA continues to develop and grow, we are ensuring the data meets set quality standards and that metadata are adequate to allow raw data to be interpreted.

-Download the official yearly release (last updated 10 July 2018) of the National Species Checklist or watch the video below to learn how to get the most up to date species names
+Download the official yearly release (last updated 2023-03-23) of the South African National Plant Checklist or watch the video below to learn how to get the most up to date species names for plants occurring in South Africa

 Authors of publications that use this dataset should cite the dataset in their list of references, as they do for print media.